Bio

 Artist Statement

-I create abstract woven and painted works at different scales, which feature repeatable patterns such as grids and lattices, and non-repeating elements such as scribbled loops.
-I often reference Abstraction as an apt visual language for approaching the intangible.
+I create abstract woven and painted works at different scales, which feature repeatable patterns such as grids and lattices, and non-repeating elements such as scribbled loops or platonic shapes.
+I often reference the field of Abstraction as an apt visual language for approaching the intangible, such as time, gravity and entropy.

 Photos: Rosina Possingham